ronitchakravorti/Newtonian-Physics-Simulator/README.md

             # Validate inputs
             if u <= 0:
-                print("Velocity must be a positive number.")
+                print("⚠️ Velocity must be a positive number.") continue
-                continue
             if not (0 <= theta_deg <= 90):
-                print("Angle must be between 0 and 90 degrees.")
+                print("⚠️ Angle must be between 0 and 90 degrees.") continue
-                continue

             # Convert degrees to radians for Python math functions